moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker  run -w /path/to/dir/ -i -t  ubuntu pwd

+In order to warn the user of the security implications of using the privileged flag, a warning will be printed to STDERR whenever the privileged flag is used with the tty flag.
+The warning is as follows:

+"WARNING: A privileged mode container is run unrestricted and has full access to the host."

 The `-w` lets the command being executed inside directory given, here `/path/to/dir/`.
 If the path does not exists it is created inside the container.